burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```
 The following scopes are searched for a declaration of i:
-1) innermost block scope of A::N::f, before the use of i
+1) Innermost block scope of A::N::f, before the use of i
-2) scope of namespace N
+2) Scope of namespace N
-3) scope of namespace A
+3) Scope of namespace A
-4) global scope, before the definition of A::N::f
+4) Global scope, before the definition of A::N::f

 Some relative things are here: https://en.cppreference.com/w/cpp/language/unqualified_lookup

 13. One subtle addition to function names.
-Function names obtained from ADL are looked up in the namespaces of their arguments in addition to the scopes and namespaces considered by the usual unqualified name lookup.
+Function names obtained from ADL (Argument-dependent lookup) are looked up in the namespaces of their arguments in addition to the scopes and namespaces considered by the usual unqualified name lookup.

 ## Examples of Using Keyword using